 If the last 18 months have taught us anything, we can’t predict the future.
 Businesses shouldn’t try and predict the future, and part of that is not wanting to sign a 10 year lease and instead moving towards flexible products.
 18 months from now something will absolutely be different within an organization.

-JLL predicts that the flex space market should jump back to pre-pandemic levels by Q3/Q4 2021.
+At the time of the event, JLL predicted the flex space market would return to pre-pandemic levels by the second half of 2021.
 Owners of office space are being more proactive than ever searching for experienced operators.
 As much as landlords want to, they are not going to become operating companies with a focus on hospitality overnight – though many have tried.

 How will CV-19 change the future of the flex space market?